margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 Christian Science teaches that "we are all tributary to the same source", but there are distinct differences between everyone in good ways.
 [2021]

 # Creative Writing #
+## Write about someone, living or dead, who you would you like to have back in your life. ##
+I think it would be great to have back in our lives the African American men that the police shoot.
+Through God, and the life in Christ, their lives have so much power, vibrancy, and graciousness.
+I am grateful for all of the ways African Americans lead, teach, sing, amke decisions, and help people remove prejducies.
+I would love to have the African Americans, and Chinese Americans, and innocent children in our lives being shot back.
+Every life has so much potential, vitality, and vibracny in the world.
+Every voice is vital in the light, and every life is vital in the light.

+## What makes you feel humble? ##
+Feeling rejected makes me feel humble.
+At a low moment of feeling rejected and humiliated, one must turn deeply within towards God, and ask God how to learn the life lessons, love more of humanity as brethren in the light, and feel purified, and renewed.
+Feeling rejected makes me feel humble because I must dig deeper, see more deeply, and really seek to know God 100% of the time.
+Feeling rejected makes me umble and helps me to grow in other ways.

+## If you had the opportunity to write as a career, what would youw write? ##
+In a career, I would love to write a book about unity and oneness, and the power of the people.
+I would also love to write music.
+In a writing career, I would love to take the emphasis off of self and put the emphasis on Soul.
+I love the work she is showing on social media.

 ## What traffic sign best refelcts your life right now? ##
 The sign guiding people to 'slow down' with children playing and running best reflects my life.
 I love this sign because of the childlike innocence expressed in it.
 In life, I am slowing down, and seeking ways to paay attention to the light, the joy, and the love of children more.